ghostker/jsbox-vue-demo/README.md

 # Instructions

 - Install [JSBox](https://apps.apple.com/us/app/id1312014438) 2.0
-- Run `npm install` to resolve dependencies
+- Run `npm install` to resolve dependencies (it takes some time, you'd better do it on desktop)